roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 Now in your *get_color()* function use the command *imshow*, so that the function will display any image which is passed to it.

-**Step 3:** We now need to define two nested loops to itterate over every pixel in our image.
+**Step 3:** We now need to define two nested loops to iterate over every pixel in our image.
 For now we are going to pretend our image is 100x100 pixels big.
-Inside the function get_color, underneath your *imshow* command define two nested for loops, one which counts using the variable x from 1 to 100 and one which counts using the variable y from 1 to 100.
+Inside the function *get_color*, underneath your *imshow* command define two nested for loops, one which counts using the variable x from 1 to 100 and one which counts using the variable y from 1 to 100.
+If you can't remember what a nested loop is refer to your notes.

-**step 4**:  Using the *sprintf* and the *disp* commands print out all the values of x and y, over which the loops count.
+**step 4**:  Using the *sprintf* and the *disp* commands print out all the values of *x* and *y*, over which the loops count.

 **step 5**:  We know that this image is bigger than 100x100 pixels.
-Use the size command to store the *x* and *y* size of the image in the variables *x_len* and *y_len*.
+Use the *size* command to store the *x* and *y* size of the image in the variables *x_len* and *y_len*.
 Change your for loops so rather than counting to 100, they count to x_len and y_len.

-**Step 6**:  In the coursework we played with a black and white image of the science museum.
-We learnt that images are stored in a 2D matrix, a values between 0-255, with 0 being black and 255 being white, and all values between being shades of grey.
-If one wanted to extract the intensity at 50,50 pixel, we would use the code:
+**Step 6**:  In the CW2 we played with a black and white (sometimes called gray scale) image of the science museum.
+We learnt that gray scale images are stored in a 2D matrix, with a value between 0-255 representing the value of each pixel.
+Zero represents the color black and 255 represents the color white, and all values between being shades of gray.
+If one wanted to extract the intensity at 50,50 pixel form an image stored in the array *data*, we would use the code:

 ~~~~~
 data(50,50)